wwkenwong/CTF-Writeup/web/UIUCTF/Bot_Protection_IV/readme.md

 ![alt text](VJGJJ.png)

-3. In fact ,most of cases I solve manually the edit distance is between 1-2 characters and the problematic region are share by different models ...
+3. In fact ,most of cases I solve manually the edit distance is between 1-2 characters and the problematic region are share by different models...

 For example PTJYZ :